Exploring an Ethnic Food Market

 THA KHA GAI!

 Oh coconut lemongrass flavors, how we enjoyed you!
-It was the perfect end to our attempt to invade some Asian culture.
+It was the perfect end to our attempt to learn some new dishes and more about culture and foods.